Get ready as two of our state’s four major pro sports teams suit up once again.

 The Pistons reloaded in this year’s draft.

 19-year-old rookie Ron Holland was their fifth overall pick.
-And the 6-foot-8 Texan has gotten rave reviews so far.
+And the 6-foot-8 newcomer has gotten rave reviews so far.

 Unless we see major strides, they might be headed back to the drawing board.